QubesOS/qubes-doc/security/qubes-firewall.md

     /var/lib/qubes/appvms/<vm-name>/firewall.xml

-Please note that there is a 3kb limit to the size of the iptables script.
+Please note that there is a 3 kB limit to the size of the `iptables` script.
 This equates to somewhere between 35 and 39 rules.
-If this limit is exceeded then the qube will not start.
+If this limit is exceeded, the qube will not start.

-It is possible to work around this limit by enforcing the rules on the qube itself by putting appropriate rules in /rw/config.
-See [below](#where_to_put_firewall_rules).
+It is possible to work around this limit by enforcing the rules on the qube itself by putting appropriate rules in `/rw/config`.
+See [below](#where-to-put-firewall-rules).
-In complex cases it might be appropriate to load a ruleset using iptables-restore called from /rw/config/rc.local
+In complex cases, it might be appropriate to load a ruleset using `iptables-restore` called from `/rw/config/rc.local`.

 Reconnecting VMs after a NetVM reboot
 ----------------------------------------